GabeScott/standard-works-vault/General Conference/2010 October - The Transforming Power of Faith and Character.md

 # The Transforming Power of Faith and Character

-*By Richard G. Scott - Of the Quorum of the Twelve Apostles*
+By Elder Richard G. Scott - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2010 General Conference*

+>*A consistent, righteous life produces an inner power and strength that can be permanently resistant to the eroding influence of sin and transgression.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2010/10/the-transforming-power-of-faith-and-character?lang=eng)